 "It wasn’t an easy decision but those who know, know..
 I didn’t want to not acknowledge everyone involved and how big this was for TV and for our community.
 I have stayed silent because that’s my choice for now but know I adore you all."

-In addition to the Season 1 cast, Shivaani Ghai, Leah Gibson, and Nathan Owens have been cast to play Safiyah Sohail, The Whisper, and Ocean in Season 2, respectively.
+In addition to the Season 1 cast, Shivaani Ghai, Leah Gibson, and Nathan Owens were cast to play Safiyah Sohail, The Whisper, and Ocean in Season 2, respectively.

 Early reports suggested that The CW would simply recast the role of Batwoman.
 Same character, different actress.
 It’s happened plenty of times before on television.
 However, the big plot twist came when it was announced that the role of Kate Kane / Batwoman would not be recast for Season 2 at all.

-Instead, Batwoman will have an entirely new character donning the cape and cowl.
+Instead, Batwoman brought in an entirely new character donning the cape and cowl.
 The CW cast Leslie in the role of Ryan Wilder.
-Here's a character description for this mysterious new character, which you can read below.
+Here’s a character description for this mysterious new character, which you can read below.

 "She’s likable, messy, a little goofy and untamed.
 She’s also nothing like Kate Kane, the woman who wore the batsuit before her.
 With no one in her life to keep her on track, Ryan spent years as a drug-runner, dodging the GCPD and masking her pain with bad habits.
 A girl who would steal milk for an alley cat could also kill you with her bare hands, Ryan is the most dangerous type of fighter: highly skilled and wildly undisciplined.
 An out lesbian.
 Athletic.
 Raw.
 Passionate.
 Fallible.
 And very much not your stereotypical All-American hero."